swiftlang/swift-evolution/proposals/0000-mathable.md

 }
 ```
 This doesn't work, because `exp` is not available on the `FloatingPoint` protocol.
-Currently you might work around this limitation by doing something like:
+Currently, you might work around this limitation by doing something like:
 ```swift
 func sigmoid<T>(_ x: T) -> T where T: FloatingPoint {
   return 1/(1 + T(exp(-Double(x))))